 This trope also affects wild cats to various degrees.
 Less glamorous portrayals of lions (especially males) will show them as lazy and pompous, rather than their more common regal "king of the jungle" portrayal.

 Compare Dogs Are Dumb, which usually involves lazy dogs when not surprisingly, just like dogs, cats can be just as dumb when they are lazy, in which dumbness and laziness go hand-in-hand.
 Also compared and contrast with Buffoonish Tomcat, in which where cats are portrayed as dumb, but are more prone to slapstick, being comically stupid, comical and cartoony or just lack common-sense than being like a everyday housecat.
-For other lazy creatures, see Lazy Dragon, Sluggish Seal, and Laid-Back Koala.
+For other lazy creatures, see Lazy Dragon, Sluggish Seal, Sluggish Sloths, and Laid-Back Koala.

 - The Morris the Cat ad campaign revolves around a lazy, sarcastic tomcat who won't eat anything but 9Lives.

 - The British cat food brand Whiskas once ran an ad campaign which showed a cat lazing on someone's bed as a child recited the following poem:

 So that's Fred

 - Dragon Ball:

 - Out of his hobbies, Lord Beerus (a cat-looking being designed after Akira Toriyama's pet Cornish Rex, Debu) frequently prefers to dine on planetary cuisine and sleep for years.
 It also gets noted that he doesn't take his job as seriously as the other gods of destruction, as he destroys planets that don't meet his tastes rather than the planets that are he is supposed to be destroying.